2020 Local Land Services rates

 What rates provide

-- the coordination of programs to control declared pest animals and insects, including access to baits, traps and chemicals, advice on control methods and assistance in forming groups to tackle pests
+- the coordination of programs to control priority pest animals and insects, including access to baits, traps and chemicals, advice on control methods and assistance in forming groups to manage pests

 - the provision of animal health services, including animal health and drought feeding advice, diagnosis of flock and herd issues and response to emergency disease outbreaks